kevinlibuit/Tredegar/README.md

 ---

 <sup>\*The majority of isolates sequenced at the DCLS are *Salonella* spp. and *Escherichia coli*.
-For this reason, verifification of species does little for quality assurance.
+For this reason, verification of species does little for quality assurance.
 E.g. if an entire sequencing run contains *Salmonella enterica* isoaltes of different serotypes, confirming the species will not help to identify mislabeled samples within that run. </sup>

 ##Basic usage: